DRUPI: Dataset Reduction Using Privileged Information: Experiments

 It is worth noting that for both pruning and distillation methods, we initialized all data-label pairs using the baseline method and employed a weakly-trained model (trained for one epoch) to extract feature labels, which were then used to synthesize privileged information.
 By default, we utilized DC to synthesize one feature label per data-label pair, aligning it with features extracted from the final layer of a ConvNet during bi-level optimization.
-We employed $ \lambda_{reg}=0.5$ and $ \lambda_{task}=0.1$, and learning rate = 0.1 for feature optimization.